-It can be?
+It’s repugnant, no?It can be?
 Aren’t sex and politics kind of gross?
 Yes, yes they are.
 But we partake anyways.
 Most of the time hopping into a dumpster is a lot less gross than you’d think.
 An electronics store really doesn’t have much gross stuff to throw out.
 Even in a grocery store dumpster, the grossest thing you’ll usually find is overripe produce.
 The rest is boxes, plastic, and packaged foods.
 The key is to dress properly -- long sleeves, boots, and gloves are a smart way to go -- and to watch out for anything sharp.

-Not sure.
+How will my friends and loved ones feel about this?Not sure.
 Clearly, not everyone is excited about the prospect of digging through trash.
 Best not to dwell on it, for pride is as scarce as hen’s teeth in this business.
 Remember the soothing effects of alcohol.

-You’ll find lots of produce behind a grocery store, junk food and trinkets behind a dollar store, and piles of fresh, sequential bills behind a bank (obviously).
+What treasure lies beneath the depths?You’ll find lots of produce behind a grocery store, junk food and trinkets behind a dollar store, and piles of fresh, sequential bills behind a bank (obviously).
 Oftentimes the haul is predictable, but there’s always room for a surprise.
 It’s a mystery why pharmacies throw out perfectly good medicines, bandages, shampoos, soaps, etc., but they do.
 Bakeries throw out good breads and bagels every day.
 We’ve seen hauls that included a 55gal garbage bag that was half-full with unopened Halloween candy, 30 bottles of Sunny Delight, and a beautiful wooden armoire.
 Such claims may seem incredible; but, however wondrous, they are true.

 Everything that once was comes to an endA 2008 study performed by the Food and Agriculture Organization of the United Nations estimated that in North America, 12% of vegetable and fruit crops are lost in the distribution stage.
 Oftentimes, stores throw out perishable foods because there’s simply no room on the shelves.
 Additionally, you’ll find that most foods are not labeled with an “expiration date,” because the FDA does not require them (baby food is one exception).
 Instead, they’ll be tagged with a “sell by” or “best by” date, which many believe are meant to scare consumers into prematurely tossing out food.
 In the winter, the dumpster can keep things as fresh as a refrigerator.
 Generally, as with most things in life, it’s best to use common sense.
 Mold is bad.
 If something smells bad, that’s not a good sign.
 A bulging bag means that something may be fermenting inside.
 Produce can always be cleaned, pared, and boiled.
 Overripe tomatoes may not taste great but you can throw them at prisoners who are occupying the stocks in the town square.
 You know, basic stuff.